+Financial implications

-- 18.1.
-Financial implications - 18.1.1.
-This report outlines the council's approach for Cabinet to consider the budget 2025/26 and MTFS including the national and local context for developing next year's budget.
+18.1 This report outlines the council's approach for Cabinet to consider the budget 2025/26 and MTFS including the national and local context for developing next year's budget.
 As such, the report is a financial report with implications set out throughout the report.

-18.1.2.
-This report will be refreshed for the next Budget Cabinet meeting which in turn will be recommended by Cabinet for budget approval by Full Council in February 2025.
+18.2 This report will be refreshed for the next Budget Cabinet meeting which in turn will be recommended by Cabinet for budget approval by Full Council in February 2025.

-18.2.
 Legal implications

-- 18.2.1.
-Section 31A of the Local Government Finance Act 1992 requires billing authorities to calculate their Council Tax requirements in accordance with the prescribed requirements of that section.
+- 18.3 Section 31A of the Local Government Finance Act 1992 requires billing authorities to calculate their Council Tax requirements in accordance with the prescribed requirements of that section.
 The function of setting the Council Tax is the responsibility of Full Council.
 This requires consideration of the Council's estimated revenue expenditure for the year in order to perform its functions, allowances for contingencies in accordance with proper practices, financial reserves and amounts required to be transferred from general fund to collection fund.
-The Council is required to make estimates of gross revenue expenditure and anticipated income, leading to a calculation of a budget requirement and the setting of an overall budget to ensure proper discharge of the Council's statutory duties and to lead to a balanced budget. - 18.2.2.
-Full Council is responsible for setting the overall budget framework.
+The Council is required to make estimates of gross revenue expenditure and anticipated income, leading to a calculation of a budget requirement and the setting of an overall budget to ensure proper discharge of the Council's statutory duties and to lead to a balanced budget. - 18.4 Full Council is responsible for setting the overall budget framework.
 However, some of the proposed savings may be subject to further analysis and decision making and as such the savings are an estimate.
-Individual service decisions will be subject to officer or Cabinet approval, taking account of the statutory framework, any requirement to consult and consideration of overarching duties, such as the public sector equality duty. - 18.2.3.
-On 1 December 2021 the Secretary of State for Levelling Up, Housing and Communities made a statutory direction requiring the Council to take prescribed actions and that certain functions be exercised from this date by appointed Commissioners, acting jointly or severally.
+Individual service decisions will be subject to officer or Cabinet approval, taking account of the statutory framework, any requirement to consult and consideration of overarching duties, such as the public sector equality duty. - 18.5 On 1 December 2021 the Secretary of State for Levelling Up, Housing and Communities made a statutory direction requiring the Council to take prescribed actions and that certain functions be exercised from this date by appointed Commissioners, acting jointly or severally.
 The functions to be exercised by the Commissioners include the requirement from section 151 of the Local Government Act 1972 to make arrangements for the proper administration of the Council's financial affairs, and all functions associated with the strategic financial management of the Council, including providing advice and challenge to the Council in the setting of annual budgets and a robust MTFS, limiting future borrowing and capital spending.
 The Explanatory Memorandum to this Direction confirms that in practice most decisions are expected to the taken by the Council, however the Directions are designed to give the Commissioners the power to tackle weaknesses identified to ensure the Council is better equipped to meet the best value requirements.
-Cabinet must take account of the advice and comments of the Commissioners as set out in this report.
+Cabinet must take account of the advice and comments of the Commissioners as set out in this report. - 18.6 On 22 October 2024 MHCLG wrote to the Council stating it was minded to extend the statutory intervention for a further two years and issue new directions.
+The draft directions include a requirement to prepare, agree and implement an improvement and recovery plan that includes prescribed information, including a refreshed rolling Medium-Term Financial Strategy, Capital Strategy, and Treasury Management Strategy, aligned with the new TOM (target operating model) and Transformation Plan that demonstrates the Authority's financial sustainability and resilience over the period of the strategies.